Wolkabout/WolkConnect-Arduino/README.md

                                 0);     //UTC time
 ```
 **Data publish strategy:**
-Data is published to the platform using
+In between adding data and publishing, data is stored in an internal buffer.
+**The buffer can store 64 values at most**, so be careful.
+Stored sensor readings are pushed to WolkAbout IoT platform on demand by calling:
 ```c
 wolk_publish(&wolk);
 ```
-In between adding data and publishing, data is stored in an internal buffer.
-The buffer can store 64 values at most, so be careful.

 **Cooperative scheduling:**